Affordable Electrification Outreach Program

-Program Purpose: The Maryland Energy Administration presents the Fiscal Year 2026 Residential Electrification Outreach Program (the “Program”).
-When implemented holistically alongside energy efficiency upgrades and renewable energy solutions, residential electrification can deliver long-term utility bill savings, improve home health and safety, and reduce greenhouse gas emissions.
-The Program supports nonprofit and community-based organizations in conducting outreach across the state to educate owners and tenants of single-family and multi-family dwellings on the benefits of building electrification, especially when paired with complementary energy upgrades.
-As trusted community messengers, these organizations are uniquely well-positioned to effectively communicate the benefits of electrification to the communities they serve.
-These outreach activities support key state climate policies, including the decarbonization mandates of the Climate Solutions Now Act (SB528 2022), with an emphasis on energy affordability for low- and moderate-income (LMI) Maryland households.
+The Program supports nonprofit and community-based organizations in conducting outreach across the state to educate owners and tenants of single-family and multi-family dwellings on the benefits of building electrification, with an emphasis on how to pair electrification measures with energy efficiency and renewable energy upgrades to maximize savings.
+As trusted community messengers, these organizations are uniquely well-positioned to communicate the benefits of electrification to the communities they serve.
+These outreach activities support key state climate policies, including the decarbonization mandates of the Climate Solutions Now Act (SB528 2022), with an emphasis on energy affordability for LMI households and overburdened communities.

 Type of Grant Program: Competitive

 Eligible Applicants: The Program is only open to organizations classified as 501(c)(3) nonprofits.
+If selected for award, MEA will only provide grant funding directly to the individual identified to receive funding on the application form.
 A successful applicant may provide subgrants or stipends to other organizations or community groups working within Maryland.

 FY25 Program Documents: